Planning a bathroom

-These days, most people choose tiles (marble or granite look good), sheeted or tiled vinyl (a sensible option if you’re on a budget), or wood-effect laminate.
+These days, most people choose tiles (marble, stone or granite look good), sheeted or tiled vinyl (a sensible option if you’re on a budget), or wood-effect laminate.

 Underfloor heating adds a really cosy touch – as well as helping to dry the bathroom, and prevent damp and mould from forming – if you have hard floors.
 If you're considering underfloor heating, visit our guide to get an idea of the costs involved.

 Tiles on the walls around the shower or bath should be added after they're fitted.
 You can get the same tiles for your bathroom walls and floor if you want a streamlined look.

 Options for wall-tile types include glass, ceramic or natural stone.
 There are matt or gloss tiles in all shapes and sizes; mosaic tiles can add a bit of glitz to small areas, while large tiles can make a space-limited bathroom feel larger.

 Natural stone tiles are very expensive to install (on walls or floors) and can be difficult to look after.
 If they're out of your price range, consider porcelain tiles that imitate stone.